JusticeHanson/Indian-Start-up-Investment-Analysis/README.md

 This helped me to have consistent column names for the merged dataset

 #### 10.6 created new column 'Year'
-purposely to identify each of the 4 datasets withing the merged_data
+purposely to identify each of the 4 datasets within the merged_data

 #### 11.2 check data info to understand data structure
 ![info on merged_data](/Screenshots/merged.info.png)